 This course is the first of a two-semester sequence of intermediate algebra and trigonometry with technical applications.
 Topics include: review of the fundamental concepts of algebra, units of measurement and approximate numbers, functions and graphs, trigonometry functions, vectors, complex numbers, systems of linear equations, determinants, factoring, rational expressions, quadratics, geometry, (areas and perimeters of common plane figures, volumes and surfaces of common solids).
 The TI-84 Plus graphing calculator in conjunction with the laptop may be used throughout the course.
 Four hours lecture per week.
-Prerequisite: Applied College Mathematics (MATH 101) with a grade of C or better, or 2 high school regents math courses with a grade of 75 or above on the second New York State Regents mathematics examinations, or permission of instructor, or individuals enrolled in the Verizon Next Step program.
+Prerequisite: Applied College Mathematics (MATH 101) with a grade of C or better, or for students who have taken 2 NYS high school regents math courses with a grade of 75 or above on the second New York State Regents mathematics examination, or permission of instructor, or individuals enrolled in the Verizon Next Step program.

-MATH 136 TECHNICAL MATH II

-Fall and Spring, 4 credit hours
+MATH 136 TECHNICAL MATH II Fall/Spring, 4 credit hours